Skip to content

 Modern consumer culture defaults to replacement over repair, but this isn't always the rational financial choice.
 This calculator compares the total cost of repairing your existing item against buying a replacement — factoring in quality, lifespan, and the environmental cost of disposal and manufacture.

-If repair cost is less than 50% of replacement cost and extends lifespan by at least 50%, repair is almost always the financially superior choice.
+If repair cost is less than 50% of replacement cost and extends lifespan by at least 50%, repair produces the lower total cost in nearly all inputs tested.
 This threshold rises if the replacement is a lower-quality alternative.

 The Hidden Costs People Often Miss